 Before filing a Review or Appeal please consider the following steps:

-- Start by finding out all the facts about the assessment of your property:
+Step 1: Start by finding out all the facts about the assessment of your property:

 - Gather the facts about your property's real estate assessment.
 For example, what does the assessment office records show the total living area and lot size to be?

-- Ask to talk to the appraiser with the Department who appraised your property.
+- Ask to talk to the appraiser with the Office who appraised your property.
 Ask that he or she explain why your assessment changed or is assessed at its current level.
 Ask the appraiser to address your concerns regarding incorrect property data, comparable sales used to determine the assessment, and comparable assessments.

 - Assessment information is available from the Real Estate Assessments Information Search. on the web, or over the phone (703.746.4646), via e-mail (firstname.lastname@example.org) or by visiting Room 2600 at City Hall, 301 King Street.

-Gather facts about the assessments of comparable properties in your neighborhood:
+Step 2: Gather facts about the assessments of comparable properties in your neighborhood:

 Talk to others in your neighborhood about their assessments.
 You may view the sales in your study group available on the web site and compare those assessed values and sales prices to the assessed value of your property.
-You may also call the Department to attain the assessments and other comparative information for other homes in your neighborhood.
+You may also call the Office to attain the assessments and other comparative information for other homes in your neighborhood.

-Analyze the information and decide whether you wish to appeal:
+Step 3: Analyze the information and decide whether you wish to appeal:

 Once you have had an opportunity to complete the above items you may decide that your assessment is reasonable.
-If not, you may wish to file a request with the Department that we review the current assessment or you may want to file an appeal with the Board.
+If not, you may wish to file a request with the Office that we review the current assessment or you may want to file an appeal with the Board.
 If you pursue the assessment Review and Appeal process, each type of filing requires you to state the reason that you are requesting a review or the reasons why you are appealing the assessment.
 Having done the research already, you will be ready to clearly state your reasons and present information that supports your position on the correct assessment.
-Remember, the assessment can be increased by the Department or the Board of Equalization and Assessment Review, as well as lowered.
+Remember, the assessment can be increased by the Office or the Board of Equalization and Assessment Review, as well as lowered.

-Prepare your submission:
+Step 4: Prepare your submission:

 - Once you have decided to file a request for Review of assessment or an appeal, be sure to complete the necessary forms as described in the instructions included with each form by the deadline.
-If you have questions, each form includes contact information where departmental staff can be reached to answer your questions.
+If you have questions, each form includes contact information where office staff can be reached to answer your questions.

-Pages that are attached to the form are numbered
+- Pages that are attached to the form are numbered

-For commercial property owners or agents to explain differences in previously submitted income and expense data and what is being represented as part of the request for review of the assessment or the appeal
+- For commercial property owners or agents to explain differences in previously submitted income and expense data and what is being represented as part of the request for review of the assessment or the appeal.

 If you have further questions about the real estate review and appeal process, please call 703.746.4646 during normal business hours, or e-mail email@example.com